laravel/docs/installation.md

 <a name="permissions"></a>
 ### Permissions
-Laravel requires one set of permissions to be configured - folders within app/storage require write access by the web server.
+Laravel may require one set of permissions to be configured: folders within app/storage require write access by the web server.

 <a name="paths"></a>
 ### Paths